 Usually, it sits at the top right corner of a SERP on desktop results and at the top on mobile devices.
 It includes a short description (sometimes with a link to the source) and a variety of information relevant to the topic.

 FAQ drop down lists show up under organic results for queries that are asking questions or include “FAQ” directly.
 In order for your page’s result to include this feature, the content needs to be marked up with FAQ Schema.

 People Also Ask (Related Questions)

-The Related Questions feature can show up anywhere on a SERP, but it usually stays at the top, often under the Featured Snippet or Answer Box.
-Clicking on a result of a related question takes you to the website that provided the answer, so it can bring you some traffic.
-But the CTR is much lower than that of a Featured Snippet.
+More questions can be added to the bottom of the list when you open a question.
+Related questions may show up anywhere on a SERP, but they usually stay at the top, often under the Featured Snippet.
+Clicking on a result of a related question will take you to the website that provided the answer.

 Shopping Ads (Product Listing Ads)